fatmakhamis/Pizza-Inn/README.md

 # PIZZA INN
 #### By Fatma Khamis, 08/03/2021
 ## Description
-This web application allow user to buy pizza of his choice choosing from a variety of toppings and make order online and can add addresinformation for delivery.
+This web application allow user to buy pizza of his choice choosing from a variety of toppings and make order online and can add addres information for delivery.
 ## Demo
 Here is a working live demo:https://fatmakhamis.github.io/IP3-FATMAKHAMIS/.
 ## Setup/Installation Requirements